 NDSU Records Management Oversight

-NDSU Policy Section 713, Records Management, provides guidelines and procedures for the management, retention and disposal of records that have been identified and defined.
+- NDSU policy 713 provides guidelines and procedures for the management, retention and disposal of records that have been identified, defined and classified.

 To identify records and their respective retention periods please refer to: www.ndsu.edu/recordsmanagement/records_retention_schedule/

 Use this resource to determine the appropriate disposal process: http://www.ndsu.edu/recordsmanagement/disposal_resources/

 For more information on records retention please visit: http://www.ndsu.edu/recordsmanagement/resources/

 If you have a question, visit the Frequently Asked Questions, http://www.ndsu.edu/recordsmanagement/faq/ .
 If the question has not been published, please contact Theresa Semmens or CeCe Rohwedder.

 Annual training required for all Unit Records Coordinators